dgaydukov/cert-spring5/files/spring5.md

 ###### Build .war file with pure java
 You can even build servlet app with pure [java](https://github.com/dgaydukov/cert-ocpjp11/blob/master/files/ocpjp11.md#java-servlet-webapp)

 ###### Build .war file with Spring
 Before the advent of spring boot for building web app we were using `.war` files (web archive).
 Inside we had web.xml were all configs are stores, then we put this file into `tomcat` directory, and when tomcat starts, it takes with file and run it.
-That's why we didn't have any `main` method inside web app for spring.
+That's why we didn't have any `main` method inside web app for spring, tomcat itself build jar path and run our app.

-If you work without spring, you should implement `WebApplicationInitializer` (but usually you just extends from `AbstractAnnotationConfigDispatcherServletInitializer`) and build war and put war into tomcat
+To build web app you should implement `WebApplicationInitializer`, but usually you just extends some class like `AbstractAnnotationConfigDispatcherServletInitializer`.

 `WebApplicationInitializer vs ServletContainerInitializer`
-Tomcat 3.0+ search for `javax.servlet.ServletContainerInitializer` through the SPI and load class.
+Tomcat 3.0+ search for `javax.servlet.ServletContainerInitializer` through the SPI and load that class.
 Spring has default implementation `org.springframework.web.SpringServletContainerInitializer` with annotation `@HandlesTypes({WebApplicationInitializer.class})`.
 So when you create a class from `WebApplicationInitializer` it get hooked by `SpringServletContainerInitializer` which in turn get hooked by tomcat and that's why you implement it, and not directly `ServletContainerInitializer`.

-If you have spring boot project, that you are going to build into war, it has a class `SpringBootServletInitializer` which implements `WebApplicationInitializer`, so you don't have to write your own implementation.
-You will have main entry point, and spring boot will do this under the hood.

-Here is basic example to build web app with pure spring
+Example using `AbstractAnnotationConfigDispatcherServletInitializer`
 ```java
 import java.util.concurrent.ThreadLocalRandom;